Uninsured Motorist Insurance Coverage

 Pedestrian coverage is a compelling reason to get this relatively cheap car insurance coverage even if you aren’t required by law to carry it.
 Research from the National Highway Traffic Safety Administration (NHTSA) reports that about 64,000 pedestrians are injured by vehicles in the U.S. every year.
 Any impact with a moving vehicle is likely to result in a serious accident, so it’s not surprising that about 5,000 pedestrians die as a result of those encounters each year.

-Here are more data from NHTSA and The Insurance Institute for Highway Safety that should send you looking for Uninsured Motorist Coverage quotes:
+Here is additional data from the NHTSA and The Insurance Institute for Highway Safety that should send you looking for Uninsured Motorist Coverage quotes:

 - Pedestrian deaths account for 11% of all motor vehicle deaths.